 Mask and Face Covering Order

-The Baker-Polito Administration has ordered all residents over the age of two to use a face covering or mask in public places where maintaining proper social distancing measures to prevent the spread of COVID-19 are not possible.
-This statewide order goes into effect on May 6th and supersedespreviously issued guidancerelative to mask use.This order applies to all workers and customers of businesses and other organizations that are currently open to the public and permitted to operate asCOVID-19 Essential Businesses, such as grocery stores, pharmacies,and other retail stores.
-Residents are also required to wear a mask or face covering at all times when using any means of transportation service or public mass transit.
+The Baker-Polito Administration has ordered all residents over the age of five to use a face covering or mask in public places.
+The updated statewide order went into effect November 6th and supersedes previously issued guidance relative to mask use.This order applies to all workers and customers of businesses and other organizations that are currently open to the public and permitted to operate asCOVID-19 Essential Businesses, such as grocery stores, pharmacies,and other retail stores.
+Residents (5 years and older) are also required to wear a mask or face covering outside and indoors of public spaces at all times.
+Fines up to $300 can be imposed for violations.
 New DPH PSA video on How to Safely Cover Your Face Outside of Home A face covering may include anything that covers the nose and mouth, including a mask, scarf,or bandana.
 Health care masks (such as surgical or N-95 masks) should not be used and should be preserved for health care workers and first responders.
 Cloth masks should not be worn by young children under the age of two, persons with difficulty breathing, or those who are unconscious, incapacitated or otherwise unable to remove the mask without assistance.
 Instructions on how to make a cloth mask are available from the CDC here.

 - Your rights and protections while COVID-19 crisis exists, Immigrants health rights